aerickt/lapwing-for-beginners/src/Home.md

 #### Switching steno outline graphics to SVG

-<s>I would like to switch all the outline graphics to SVG so that the colours can be tweaked depending on the theme.
-This is a relatively low priority change, however, it can help with accessibility as the current colour theme does not have a lot of contrast.
+~~I would like to switch all the outline graphics to SVG so that the colours can be tweaked depending on the theme.
+This is a relatively low priority change, however, it can help with accessibility as the current colour theme does not have a lot of contrast.~~

-The original graphics are screenshots created with the `plover-svg-layout-display` plugin.
+~~The original graphics are screenshots created with the `plover-svg-layout-display` plugin.
 Creating these graphics manually was a bit time consuming, but having to create SVG files for each stroke will be even more tedious.
-This can be helped by:
+This can be helped by:~~

-* Getting more people onboard to help with creating the graphics. or
+* ~~Getting more people onboard to help with creating the graphics.~~ or
-* Writing a program to generate SVG graphics on demand.</s>
+* ~~Writing a program to generate SVG graphics on demand.~~

 This has mostly been implemented by [@IllustratedMan-code](https://github.com/IllustratedMan-code).
 Thanks!